vectara/vectara-docs/www/docs/integrations/vectara-and-langchain.md

 ## Integration benefits

-* Provides semantic search and full RAG pipelines
+* Provides semantic search and full RAG pipelines.
 * Vectara RAG-as-a-Service removes the need to integrate with and maintain additional components like embedding model, vector database, hybrid search or the LLM itself.
 * Offers tight integration with the LangChain ecosystem for low latency and reduced cost.
-* Enables enterprise grade scalability, security, and privacy features right out of the box
+* Enables enterprise grade scalability, security, and privacy features right out of the box.

 This [example notebook](https://github.com/vectara/example-notebooks/blob/main/notebooks/using-vectara-with-langchain.ipynb) includes code examples showing a few ways to use Vectara in a LangChain application, including RAG, semantic search, as well as Self